Burnside problem: General Burnside problem

-A group G is called periodic if every element has finite order; in other words, for each g in G, there exists some positive integer n such that gn = 1.
+A group G is called periodic (or torsion) if every element has finite order; in other words, for each g in G, there exists some positive integer n such that gn = 1.
 Clearly, every finite group is periodic.
 There exist easily defined groups such as the p∞-group which are infinite periodic groups; but the latter group cannot be finitely generated.

 General Burnside problem.
 If G is a finitely generated, periodic group, then is G necessarily finite?

 This question was answered in the negative in 1964 by Evgeny Golod and Igor Shafarevich, who gave an example of an infinite p-group that is finitely generated (see Golod–Shafarevich theorem).
 However, the orders of the elements of this group are not a priori bounded by a single constant.

 Bounded Burnside problem

 Part of the difficulty with the general Burnside problem is that the requirements of being finitely generated and periodic give very little information about the possible structure of a group.
 Therefore, we pose more requirements on G. Consider a periodic group G with the additional property that there exists a least integer n such that for all g in G, gn = 1.
 A group with this property is said to be periodic with bounded exponent n, or just a group with exponent n.
-Burnside problem for groups with bounded exponent asks:
+The Burnside problem for groups with bounded exponent asks:

 Burnside problem I. If G is a finitely generated group with exponent n, is G necessarily finite?